“WHAT IS EMERGENCY MANAGEMENT? WHAT DOES AN EMA DO? HOW DOES THE EMA SERVE THE COUNTY? WHO DOES THE EMA WORK WITH?”

 Question: Who/What grants an EMA authority?

 Answer: The Stafford Act gives EMAs the responsibility for coordinating government-wide relief efforts.
 (Beginning at the Federal level and trickling down through the state to the county level.)
+Here in Missouri, EMAs are also covered by Missouri Revised Statute Chapter 44.

 Question: How does an EMA serve a county?